Laoag: Transportation

 Laoag International Airport services flights by PAL Express, Cebu Pacific and Sky Pasada with destinations to and from Manila, Cebu, Calayan Island, and Basco, Batanes.
-The Honolulu - Laoag vice versa will soon resume its direct flight with Philippine Airlines as its carrier.
+The Honolulu – Laoag vice versa will soon resume its direct flight with Philippine Airlines as its carrier.
 Foreign airlines offer direct charter flights to Laoag as part of travel packages with optional excursions to tourist destinations outside the city.
 Tourists can find travel agencies including ticket offices of several airlines at the terminal building.

 Several large bus companies serve Laoag City making connections to North and Central Luzon provinces including Metro Manila.
 These transportation services are provided by GV Florida Transport, Viron Transit, Maria de Leon Bus Lines, Partas and Fariñas Transit Company.
 Laoag is 487 km from Manila via South Road Access of Laoag and 750 km via North Access of Laoag from Metro Manila.

 Mode of transport within the city includes taxi, jeepney, tricycle, and kalesa.
 Mini buses have daily routes to and from Pagudpud, Batac, Vigan and Carmen among others.

 The Laoag bypass linking Paoay on the western part serves as diversion road to long wheeler trucks without crossing the city proper.
 Another bypass road east of the city is under construction linking Bacarra and San Nicolas towns will help decongest traffic upon completion.

+JoyRide PH app can be accessed online offering affordable, convenient and reliable transportation services within the city and drop off to neighboring towns.